 Getting started - check the event's settings

 Recognising that you sometimes want to create "invite-only" events that are not publicly-visible or open for general sign-up, event invite responses are not dependent on an event's Visibility settings - invitees can accept/decline an invitation even if the event is not visible in My ChurchSuite, Embed or Connect, like this example below - this would be an "invite-only" event, perhaps sending the invitation emails to just a select audience.

 However, you can also use event sign-up for targeted audiences and still have the event visible and open to general sign-up by a wider audience in My ChurchSuite, Embed or Connect.
-This might be helpful for a discipleship course where you have some potential guests in mind - to whom you'll send an event invitation - but where others, outside of the invitation list, can also view the event and sign-up if they wish.
+This might be helpful for a training course where you have some potential guests in mind - to whom you'll send an event invitation - but where others, outside of the invitation list, can also view the event and sign-up if they wish.
 In the following example, the event is visible in My ChurchSuite, Embed and Connect; people can sign up through My ChurchSuite and Embed (and Connect) but they can also sign up through an event invitation they've received.

 ChurchSuite will match sign-up details against invitees to keep everything up to date, so you'll always be able to see which invitees have signed up, even if they respond outside of the invitation email, perhaps via your website if the event is visible there.

 The Send invite button is only visible on an event's "View" page if the event Status is confirmed and Sign up through Event page is enabled (see previous image) - you can't invite people to accept an invite if the event has a pending or cancelled status, or if Sign Up is not enabled.

 Having reviewed the event's settings, you can now move on to preparing the recipient list.